-Wheatgrass can be grown indoor or outdoors, or a combination of both.
-The grass is grown in a tray that can be moved as needed so it can receive adequate light and air circulation.
-It can be grown with or without soil; this article will cover how to grow wheatgrass with soil.
+Wheatgrass can be grown indoors or outdoors or a combination of both.
+The grass is grown in a tray that can be moved as needed to receive adequate light and air circulation.
+It can be grown with or without soil; this article will cover how to grow wheatgrass using soil.

-Start with fresh, organic wheatgrass seeds and pre-sprout them for best results.
-Pre-sprout means to sprout seeds without soil.
+Start with fresh, organic wheatgrass seeds and pre-sprout them for best results—pre-sprout means sprout seeds without soil.

-- Estimate the amount of seeds it will take to cover the selected tray with a single layer of seeds.
+- Estimate the number of seeds it will take to cover the selected tray with a single layer of seeds.